 If you want to know how to trim a goatee, you are in the right place.
 Learning how to trim your beard is an art, and it takes time to get it right.
 This is aggravating for some, but with practice, you will make your style your own.

 Over the years, facial hair trends have come and gone.
 If you can’t quite get the current trend down, don’t worry.
 Some beard styles never die and are fairly easy to get down.

 A Brief History of Facial Hair Trends

 In the 19th century, massive Civil War-style sideburns were considered manly and fashionable, as were bushy beards.
-In those days, the beard was actually considered to have health benefits, as a filter for incoming breaths and for insulation that could protect against sore throats and infections.
+In those days, many people believed that the beard actually had health benefits.
+This is because they saw it as a filter for incoming breaths and for insulation that could protect against sore throats and infections.

 Pick the Style You Like

-Take Care of That Goatee
+Taking Care of a Goatee